-If you are trying to rank for the keyword “affordable bikes” you probably going to nudge your friend to link to your website with the anchor text “affordable bikes” because the more sites that link to yours with that anchor text, the higher you will theoretically rank.
+If you are trying to rank for the keyword “affordable bikes,” you are probably going to nudge your friend to link to your website with the anchor text “affordable bikes” because the more sites link to yours with that anchor text, the higher you will rank, at least theoretically.

 If you want to rank really high, you want to ideally become an authority site.
 One way to do that is to keep on getting more and more links, but this ends up becoming very expensive in the long run.

-Another way to do it is to get sites to link to you as well as other authority sites on the same page so that way search engines will start treating your website the same way they may treat other authority sites like New York Times or Wikipeda…they rank extremely high for almost every term out there.
+Another way to do it is to get sites to link to you as well as other authority sites on the same page.
+That way search engines will start treating your website the same way they may treat other authority sites like New York Times or Wikipeda, which rank extremely high for almost every term out there.

-When she links to Wikipedia and Harvard, you have to make sure she doesn’t use rich anchor text links to them as they can easily start out ranking you if she does that.
+When she links to Wikipedia and Harvard, you have to make sure she doesn’t use rich anchor text links to link to them as they can easily start outranking you if she does that.

-And to be even more cautious, if you are building 10 links to your bicycle site, make sure you don’t link to Wikipedia and Harvard 10 times.
-As that wouldn’t be natural.
-Instead you would want to get other people to link to other authority sites that talk about bicycles… such as an article on about.com on how to assemble a bike, or Los Angeles Times article on the importance of wearing helmets.
+And to be even more cautious, if you are building 10 links to your bicycle site, make sure you don’t link to Wikipedia and Harvard 10 times as that would be unnatural.
+Instead, you would want to get other people to link to other authority sites that talk about bicycles…be it an article on about.com on how to assemble a bike or Los Angeles Times article on the importance of wearing helmets.

-By leveraging the tactic of link blending, you’ll start noticing that when you do a “related” search on Google, they will show a list of all of the other authoritative sites you are related to…
+By leveraging the tactic of link blending, you’ll start noticing that when you do a “related” search on Google, it will show a list of all the other authoritative sites you are related to:

 Plus, you’ll also start to rank a lot higher without having to buy as many links as your competitors.